shouvikbj/ML-Practice-Codes/README.md

 (4) As well as KNN model is also developed from scratch using "numpy" and pandas" without any help of "sklearn".

+## Breast Cancer Prediction using SVM -
+(1) This folder contains ML codes that predict Breast Cancer Tendency form a given patient details.

+(2) SVM is used here.

+(3) SVM of "sklearn" is used.

+(4) As well as SVM model is also developed from scratch using "numpy" and pandas" without any help of "sklearn".